HuJacobJiabao/onigiri-press/public/content/blogs/read-me/index.md

 - Inspired by the simplicity and elegance of Japanese design philosophy
 - Built with modern web technologies and best practices
+- Thanks to all contributors and the open-source community

 ---